bevacqua/rome/README.md

 ##### `.destroy()`

 Removes the calendar from the DOM and all of its associated DOM event listeners.
-The API is reduced to provide only the `.restore` method described below.
+The only responsive API method becomes the `.restore` method described below, the rest of the API becomes no-op methods.
 After emitting the `destroyed` event, all event listeners are removed from the instance.

+##### `.destroyed`

+Returns `true` when the calendar is in a destroyed state and `false` otherwise.

 ##### `.restore(options?)`

 Restores the calendar, using the provided options (or the default options).
 The associated DOM element can't be changed.
+The API methods are restored to their original functionality.

 ##### `.options(options?)`